-The callNo field in Loan references the primary key (callNo) in Book.

-The id field in Loan references the primary key (id) in Member.
+The callNo field in Loan is a foreign key referencing the primary key (callNo) in Book.
+The id field in Loan is a foreign key referencing the primary key (id) in Member.

 5.1 INTEGRITY

 Primary Key

 Recall that a table's PK is a field (possibly composite) that has unique values - each row has a PK value different from any other row in the table.
 Such a field is a unique identifier - if a query were designed to retrieve a row of that table based on a value of the PK, then at most one row of the table will be retrieved.